 In partnership with the Employers’ Federation of Pakistan and the Pakistan Sports Goods Manufacturers & Exporters Association (PSGMEA), the ILO Office for Pakistan is implementing the project that aims to foster a partnership approach between MNEs and their direct suppliers on advancing socially responsible labour practices.

-Sustaining strengthened national capacities to improve ILS compliance and reporting in relevant EU trading partners
+Sustaining strengthened national capacities to improve International Labour Standards compliance and reporting in relevant EU trading partners

 1 April 2018 - 31 March 2020